 Before you plan your visit, you should find out if you need a visa to enter Canada.
-If you do not need a visitor visa, there are still things you need to do.
+If you do not need a visitor visa, you will still need to meet specific requirements..

 Starting between September and December 2013, citizens from 29 countries and 1 territory will need to give biometrics (fingerprints and photograph) when they apply for a visa.